Climate Change–Induced Disasters Are Killing Workers

 Reviews of the company on Indeed suggest further issues.
 One reviewer, listed as a mold technician, wrote in 2021 that employees are “made to work 50-60 hours” or lose their jobs.
 The technician continues:

-They will fire you for taking an approved weeks in advance day off.
+They will fire you for taking an approved, weeks-in-advance day off.
 Absolutely worst pay I have ever seen.
 People that have been working here 15 years plus not even making 13 dollars an hour.
-Health benefits for a family of 4 would cost more that the employee makes for a 2 week period.
+Health benefits for a family of four would cost more than the employee makes for a two-week period.
 Not worth the hassle or time to work at this place.
 The owner makes millions while not paying his employees that make him those millions.
 Don’t work here.